codekansas/codekansas.github.io/about.md

 > A German General

 > If we don't know what we are doing, the enemy certainly can't anticipate our future actions!<br />
-> U.S. Army Ligistics Operations and Readiness Division
+> U.S. Army Logistics Operations and Readiness Division

 <hr />